 This page contains a series of testimonials from open source hardware users and developers about the significance of open source hardware.
 The goal is to provide the community and the general public with a better understanding of why creators and users value open source hardware, as well as opinions about the personal, practical, political, social, cultural and economic advantages and disadvantages of this practice.

-If you are interested in contributing your own please post it on the comments below, post it on the OSHWA mailing list (if you’re subscribed), email firstname.lastname@example.org, or simply add your testimonial to this google doc.
+If you are interested in contributing your own please post it in the comments below, email email@example.com, or simply add your testimonial to this google doc.

 THE SIGNIFICANCE OF OPEN SOURCE HARDWARE